 - Boardies for your partner – so that he can get in the shower with you while the midwives are helping.

-- Change of clothes for your partner (undies, singlet, t-shirt, shorts) for after the shower or in case he has to come straight from work or in case you vomit or something disgusting happens.
+- Change of clothes for your partner (undies, singlet, t-shirt, shorts) – for after the shower or in case you vomit or something disgusting happens.

 - Any medication your partner needs e.g. Ventilin for Asthma

-- Last Minute list – All the items that still need to be packed or last minute packing e.g. phones, keys, chargers
+- Bag list – All the items that still need to be packed or last minute packing e.g. phones, keys, chargers

 - Birth Plan/Preferences x 4-5 copies -Hubby, Midwives, OB + Back Up